 LeanIX standard Reports do not need to be computed in a query language to extract data from the data source.
 All Reports can be selected from the report menu.
 LeanIX provides different types of Reports:

-Matrix reports gives you a color-coded, matrix view of your Applications, Business Capabilities, and User Groups.
+Matrix reports give you a color-coded, matrix view of your Applications, Business Capabilities, and User Groups.
 Use this report to analyze your portfolio on various dimensions at various points in time.
 For example to answer a question such as: "Which applications that support 'Account Management' capability will soon reach the 'End of life' for the 'Europe' user group?".

 You can apply different filters to display only the relevant data in the matrix.
-For example you can set the filter to "Business Capability" to only view business capability related Fact Sheets' data in the matrix.
+For example, you can set the filter to "Business Capability" to only view business capability related Fact Sheets' data in the matrix.

 You can also switch between different views (e.g. Business Criticality, Functional Fit, and Technical Fit) to apply different color-coding to your matrix data set.

 To better organize your matrix, it is also possible to cluster your data on all "Fields on Fact Sheet", "Fields on Relations", "Fields on Related Fact Sheets", or even Tags.